UwUtisum/internal.pryzum.net/README.md

-this is a placeholder for the internal. subdomain of pryzum.net
+this is the source code for the internal. subdomain of pryzum.net